eduNEXT/tutor-contrib-edunext-distro/README.md

   - tutor plugins index add https://overhang.io/tutor/main
 ```

+> [!NOTE]
-You can only insert commands enabled by the [Tutor CLI](https://docs.tutor.edly.io/reference/cli/index.html).
+> You can only insert commands enabled by the [Tutor CLI](https://docs.tutor.edly.io/reference/cli/index.html).

 Once you have added the commands you want to execute, you will need to run the following command:

 ```bash
 tutor distro run-extra-commands
 ```

-# Other Options
+# Other configurations available

+Useful for extending the edx-platform configuration.

 ## How to add custom middleware

-You should set the variable **DISTRO_EXTRA_MIDDLEWARES** in your config.yml to add a new
+You should set the variable **DISTRO_EXTRA_MIDDLEWARES** in your config.yml to add a new middleware in `settings.MIDDLEWARE`
-middleware to **settings.MIDDLEWARE**

 ```yaml
 DISTRO_EXTRA_MIDDLEWARES: